5.25.2009

 Photo: © 2007 Jeffrey Berger

 Cooters and gators, oh my!
-Welcome to the Wakodahatchee Wetlands, a popular nature preserve just minutes from my home.
-For an enlarged view, double-click on the image and count how many.
+Welcome to the Wakodahatchee Wetlands, a popular nature preserve located just off Jog Road in Delray Beach.
+For an enlarged view, double-click on the image and count them all.

 LITTLE GREEN TEMPER TANTRUM